heykayla/my-writing/How-to-Guides/how_to_add_files_using_git.md

 # How to Create and Clone a GitHub Repository and Push New Files Using the Command Line

-## Introudction
+## Introduction

+This how-to guide shares instructions on:

+- Creating a new GitHub repository on your GitHub.com account
+- Cloning your GitHub repository from your GitHub.com account to your local computer
+- Creating a new file in your cloned repository on your local computer
-In this how-to guide, you will follow instructions for creating and cloning a GitHub repository and creating and pushing new files from your local computer to your GitHub.com repository.
+- Pushing your new file from your local computer to your GitHub.com repository

+To complete the steps, you will need to have Git installed on your computer and be using the command line.

+## Instructions

 1. Go to your GitHub.com account and create a repository with a README.md file.
 2. Copy your repository's HTTPS address.